-For this episide, I interviewed Sam Himelstein, the president of the Center for Adolescent Studies about mindfulness, the pitfalls of pop-culture “mindfulness” and the importance of trauma-informed care in his work.
+I recently talked with Sam Himelstein, the president of the Center for Adolescent Studies , about the pitfalls of pop-culture “mindfulness” and the importance of trauma-informed care.

 Transcript, by Julie Ann Lee: Himelstein_transcript-Noncompliant

 Sam Himelstein, Ph.D., is a Licensed Psychologist specializing in working with juvenile justice-involved youth, addiction, and trauma.
 He travels the country speaking at conferences and conducting professional trainings and is the president of the Center for Adolescent Studies.
 His mission is to help young people become aware of the power of self-awareness and transformation, and train professionals with similar interests.

 It was inspiring to hear Sam talk about working with at-risk and incarcerated youth, about “rolling with resistance” rather than top-down authority; building trust; trauma-informed care; mindful walking and the importance of bilateral stimulation (what we call stimming); individual strategies for fostering interpersonal safety; and also about the “mindfulness” fad and how to change the problematic dynamics around it.

 Sam’s compassion and understanding about how kids feel comes in part from having been through the system himself.
 He knows that for anyone working with kids, especially at-risk kids, the first priority is building an authentic relationship with them to truly help improve their life outcomes and get them out of the school-to-prison pipeline.
 He is breaking new ground in his approach, especially around empowerment and rethinking some long-held beliefs about authority.